virot/powershellYK/Docs/Commands/Connect-Yubikey.md

 PS C:\> Connect-Yubikey
 ```

-Try to connect to a single Yubikey, will fail if number of connected Yubikeys aren't one.
+Try to connect to a single YubiKey, will fail if number of connected YubiKeys aren't one.

 ### Example 2
 ```powershell
 PS C:\> Connect-Yubikey -Serialnumber -Serialnumber 12345
 ```

-Connect to a specific Yubikey with serial 12345
+Connect to a specific YubiKey with serial 12345

 ## PARAMETERS

 ### -Serialnumber
-Connect to Yubikey with Serialnumber
+Connect to YubiKey with Serialnumber

 ```yaml
 Type: Int32